Devon Collier

-Devon Collier (born January 20, 1991) is a Puerto Rican basketball player for the Capitanes de Arecibo in the Puerto Rican Baloncesto Superior Nacional (BSN).
+Devon Collier (born January 20, 1991) is a Puerto Rican basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Oregon State Beavers men's basketball team.

 High school career

-Collier attended St. Anthony High School, was a four star recruit and a consensus top 150 prospect rating 76th overall in Espn.
+Collier attended St. Anthony High School, was a four-star recruit and a consensus top 150 prospect rating 76th overall in ESPN.
 In his freshman year, he averaged 17.0 points and 8.0 rebounds.

 College career

-Collier played for the Oregon State Beavers men's basketball team, In his freshman season, he aveerged 7 points, 4.4 rebounds and 0.7 assists per game.
+Collier played for the Oregon State Beavers men's basketball team, In his freshman season, he averaged 7 points, 4.4 rebounds and 0.7 assists per game.
 In his sophomore season, he averaged 13.1 points, 5.2 rebounds and 1.8 assists.
 In his junior year, he averaged 12.6 points, 6 rebounds and 1.6 assists per game.
 In July 2013, Collier was suspended indefinitely for violating team rules, though he only missed a game.
 In his senior year, he averaged 13.4 points, 5.6 rebounds and 1.5 assists per game.